happycode-ch/google_places_api_scraper_transformer/README.md

 - Filter results to only include places in Canton Aargau
 - Export data to JSON and CSV formats
 - Clean and normalize data to a structured schema
+- ETL pipeline for transforming data into standardized formats
+- API verification tools to check access and permissions
 - Visualize data through a Streamlit frontend with filtering options
 - Display shops on an interactive map